-2.2.11 Troubleshooting
+2.2.8 Troubleshooting

 The following error conditions and general troubleshooting tips may be helpful in resolving issues with the Keyfactor Command server.
 Generally speaking, issues on installation or upgrade are often related to SQL connectivity or permissions.
-Certificate enrollment issues are often related to Kerberos configuration problems.
+When Active Directory is used as the identity provider, certificate enrollment issues are often related to Kerberos configuration problems.